backstage/backstage/docs/features/kubernetes/authentication.md

 ### Azure

-The Azure server side authentication provider works by authenticating on the server with the Azure CLI `az login`, meaning any user that can access the backstage app will have the same level of access to the cluster in the Kubernetes plugin, to put an example, even guest users would have access to the cluster resources.
+The Azure server side authentication provider works by authenticating on the server with the Azure CLI, follow these steps:

+- Install the Azure CLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+- Login with your Azure/Microsoft account with `az login` in the server's terminal
+- Go to your AKS cluster's resource page in Azure Console and follow the steps in the `Connect` tab to set the subscription and get your credentials for `kubectl` integration
+- Configure your cluster to use the `azure` auth provider like this:

 ```yaml
 kubernetes: